Sylius/Sylius/UPGRADE.md

                 serialization_version: $version
                 serialization_groups: [Detailed]
  ```

-* Routing definition for Channels has been removed and replaced with auto generated resource routing.
-Channels are now resolved by code instead of id and only index and show endpoint are available.
+* Routing definition for `Products` has been changed and products are now resolved by code instead of id.
 You can bring back previous configuration by overriding current routing with your definition.

-* Routing definition for Countries has been removed and replaced with auto generated resource routing.
+* Routing definition for `Product Variants` has been changed and ProductVariants are now resolved by code instead of id.
 You can bring back previous configuration by overriding current routing with your definition.

-* Routing definition for Locales has been removed and replaced with auto generated resource routing.
+* Routing definition for `Taxons` has been changed and Taxons are now resolved by code instead of id.
 You can bring back previous configuration by overriding current routing with your definition.

+* Routing for the following resources has been removed and replaced with the auto generated routing:

+	* `Channels`, which are now resolved by code instead of id and only index and show endpoint are available.
-* Routing definition for Products has been changed and products are now resolved by code instead of id.
+	* `Countries`, which are now resolved by code instead of id.
-You can bring back previous configuration by overriding current routing with your definition.

-* Routing definition for ProductVariants has been changed and ProductVariants are now resolved by code instead of id.
+	* `Locales`, which  are now resolved by code instead of id.
-You can bring back previous configuration by overriding current routing with your definition.

-* Routing definition for ProductAttributes has been changed and ProductAttributes are now resolved by code instead of id and only index and show endpoint are available.
+	* `Product Attributes`, which are now by code instead of id and only index and show endpoint are available.
-You can bring back previous configuration by overriding current routing with your definition.

-* Routing definition for ProductOptions has been changed and ProductOptions are now resolved by code instead of id and only index and show endpoint are available.
+	* `Product Options`, which are now resolved by code instead of id and only index and show endpoint are available.
-You can bring back previous configuration by overriding current routing with your definition.

-* Routing definition for Promotions has been changed and Promotions are now resolved by code instead of id and only index and show endpoint are available.
+	* `Promotions`, which are now resolved by code instead of id and only index and show endpoint are available.
-You can bring back previous configuration by overriding current routing with your definition.

-* Routing definition for PromotionCoupons has been changed and PromotionCoupons are now resolved by code instead of id and only index and show endpoint are available.
+	* `Promotions Coupons`, which are now resolved by code instead of id and only index and show endpoint are available.
-You can bring back previous configuration by overriding current routing with your definition.

-* Routing definition for TaxCategories has been removed and replaced with auto generated resource routing.
-TaxCategories are now resolved by code instead of id.
+	* `Tax Categories`, which are now resolved by code instead of id.
-You can bring back previous configuration by overriding current routing with your definition.

-* Routing definition for TaxRates has been removed and replaced with auto generated resource routing.
-Only show endpoint is available.
+	* `Tax Rates`, which have now only index and show endpoint is available.
-You can bring back previous configuration by overriding current routing with your definition.

-* Routing definition for Taxons has been changed and Taxons are now resolved by code instead of id.
+	* `Payment Methods`, which have now only show endpoint available.

   You can bring back previous configuration by overriding current routing with your definition.

 ### Attribute / AttributeBundle